elibroftw/blog.elijahlopez.ca/content/posts/mobile-development-is-painful.md

 I'm going to document all my issues and solution for them

+I recently updated to react-native 78 and of course something breaks!
+This type, there is a bug when targeting Android 15.
+The [bug in question](https://github.com/facebook/react-native/issues/49759) is that the `KeyboardAvoidingView` component doesn't work anymore!
+No wonder react-native is in 0.X, it's literally unstable.
+This is probably why of the people I know said that native is preferable.
+You just wouldn't get blocked by React Native then.
+WIth native, the SDK comes out months before the OS is released.

 ### How to Change Android Status Bar and Gesture Navigation Color

 ```sh